amarkmcconn/my_portfolio/README.md

       Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
 All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
 At this point you're on your own.

       You don't have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
 However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

+## 🚀 Deployment
+1. Sign up for a free account on <app.netlify.com>
+2. Once your account has been setup, click on the Sites option
+3. Open your project from file explorer and find your build folder
+4. Drag and drop your build folder into the sites section
+5. Then click on Domain settings and go to domains and click edit site name, you will be able to enter a custom domain name that has .netlify.app after it.
+You will also have options to purchase a domain via this website.
+6. If your domain has been purchased via another site you always delegate your domain to Netlify.
+7. Documentation can be found here: <https://docs.netlify.com/domains-https/netlify-dns/delegate-to-netlify/>

 ## Known 🐛 Bugs

 * _No Known Issues_